Localized calculus for the Hecke category: On two-colored Jones-Wenzl projectors

 Every $(n,n)$-crossingless matching except for the identity has a cap on bottom and a cup on top.
 Similarly, every $(k,n)$-crossingless matching for $k < n$ has a cup on top.
 For an endomorphism $f \in \End(n_{\reds})$, being orthogonal to $k_{\reds}$ for $k < n$ as in \eqref{eq:orthokprecomp} is equivalent to being orthogonal to all cups which could be placed below, i.e. which we call \emph{death by cups}.
 So $e_{n_{\reds}}$ is a Jones-Wenzl projector if and only if it is satisfies death by cups.
 Conversely, any endomorphism which satisfies death by cups and whose coefficient of the identity equals $1$ is an idempotent, and hence is a Jones-Wenzl projector.

 Jones-Wenzl projectors are also killed by all caps on top, and death by caps can replace death by cups as an equivalent definition of a Jones-Wenzl projector.
 In other words, When $JW_{n_{\reds}}$ exists, then any endomorphism of $n_{\reds}$ which satisfies death by caps or death by cups is a scalar multiple of $JW_{n_{\reds}}$, and this scalar is determined by the coefficient of the identity.
-To be walked through the proofs of these facts, see \cite[Exercise 9.25]{SBook}.

 Using death by caps and/or cups, it is easy to prove that the endomorphism ring of the image of $JW_{n_{\reds}}$ (namely $V_{n_{\reds}}$) is precisely $\base$.
 All non-identity crossingless matchings in $\End(n_{\reds})$ are killed when composed with $JW_{n_{\reds}}$.